 Easy Instant Pot Recipes for the Beginner

 At Lexi’s Clean Kitchen, we’ve been loyal Instant Pot users for years now.
-But that doesn’t mean we’ve forgotten how scary it was in the beginning to first use the Instant Pot!
+But that doesn’t mean we’ve forgotten how scary it was, in the beginning, to first use the Instant Pot!
 We’ve gathered up some of our favorite Easy Instant Pot Recipes for the newbies out there to help you learn how to use this amazing appliance.
-We’ve handpicked these recipes for you to cook through to familiarize yourself with how the Instant Pot.
+We’ve handpicked these recipes for you to cook through to familiarize yourself with how the Instant Pot works.

 Why We Love the Instant Pot

-We could sing praises all day about about why we love the Instant Pot, especially for easy dinners or meal prep.
-This appliance is not only good for making quick work of typically long braised dishes like beef barbacoa or pork carnitas.
-It’s also great for easy weeknight dinners that don’t actually require much hands-on cooking.
+We could sing praises all day about why we love the Instant Pot, especially for easy dinners or meal prep.
+This appliance is not only good for making quick work of typically long braised dishes like Beef Barbacoa or Pork Carnitas, it’s also great for easy weeknight dinners that don’t actually require much hands-on cooking.
 We love utilizing the Instant Pot for nearly all of our cooking, where it makes sense.
 Read on for more information on that.

 What to Cook in the Instant Pot

 We cook meals in the Instant Pot first and foremost because it is convenient.
 Or we cook food in the Instant Pot because it makes it taste better.
-If neither of those two things are true for any recipe, than skip the Instant Pot and cook it as you normally would.
+If neither of those two things is true for any recipe then skip the Instant Pot and cook it as you normally would.